umgefahren/image-comp-lib-rust/README.md

 2. The second argument is the input files Path.
 3. The third argument is the output files Path.

+## Advanteges compared to PNG

+Because of the grid, it's possible to load just specific chunks without loading the entire image.
+With further improvements it might be possible to surpass PNG in compression rate, but I can't prove that.

+## Disadvanteges compared to PNG

+Because of the clusterisation it takes quite long to calculate a result.
+It might be possible to improve that, altough this would proably require to abolish Kmeans for another clustering algorithm.
+One solution to that could be a neuronal net.

 ## Contribute
 E-Mail me at hannes.furmans@web.de